DONGChuan/DONGChuan.github.io/_posts/2016-04-20-MySQL-Index.md

 ⋅⋅⋅The higher the index selectivity value the more suggested to choose.

-* In composite index, consider about leftmost, column with big index selectivity should be on left.
+5. In composite index, consider about leftmost, column with big index selectivity should be on left.

-* Consider table with many records, for example, 2000 records.
+6. Consider table with many records, for example, 2000 records.

-* Consider **short index** to reduce size of index.
+7. Consider **short index** to reduce size of index.
 Sometimes we don't need to index on the entire field, we could set a prefix length.
 For exampe, a column is CHAR(200), if in the first 10 characters, most records are unique.We could use short index:

 {% highlight sql %}
 ALTER TABLE tb_name ADD INDEX index_name (long_string(10));
 {% endhighlight %}

-So mysql only indexes according to first 10 characters which involves less disk I/O, comsumes less index spaces, so may increase query speed.
+⋅⋅⋅So mysql only indexes according to first 10 characters which involves less disk I/O, comsumes less index spaces, so may increase query speed.

 ## Do not!